 MW: Without question the worst scary movie I’ve seen is Book of Shadows: Blair Witch 2.
 I’ve only come close to walking out of a film twice, and that was the closest of the two.
 The Blair Witch Project is one of my favorite movies (and deserves to be viewed without the hindsight of all the found footage movies it spawned), so for the sequel to be so completely awful…I don’t even remember much about it.
 In my mind it feels like a long Marilyn Manson music video made for MTV.
 Soulless.
 Hopefully the new film will make up for it.

 Q: Are you binge watching anything right now, if so, what?

-Q: What would your course action be if you found a human centipede under your bed?
+Q: What would your course of action be if you found an alien living in your attic/basement/car trunk?

 Q: If you could write a story with any author, living or dead, who and why?

 MW: As someone who’s never co-written anything, I’ll be bold and say Chesya Burke.
 Until recently she was an Atlanta author like myself, so I find her to be a bit of a kindred spirit.
 But—important distinction—she could teach me volumes about myself as an author and a person.
 Her skill is formidable and her viewpoints are things I can learn from.
 I have great admiration for her, and everyone should go check out her collection Let’s Play White.

 MW: I have a couple of commissioned stories to write, and I’ve got edits coming up for my novella that’s coming out on Dim Shores this fall, titled “The Tired Sounds, A Wake.”
 But soon, for the first time ever, I will be starting a novel.
 I’m excited and appropriately nervous to see what happens.
 I’m sure I’ll learn a great deal and find out more about who I am as a writer.